Programme

 Talk summary: Dive into the health and socioeconomic determinants that underly school-age outcomes of children born preterm.

-“You’re passing the hot potato…surrounded by everybody but seen by nobody”.
+“You’re passing the hot potato…she’s surrounded by everybody but seen by nobody”.

 Current practice, challenges, and opportunities in neonatal developmental follow-up